Haixing-Hu/qwViz/README.md

 Visualisation of quantum walks on graphs.

-This code is originally taken from the folllowing paper:
+This code was originally taken from the folllowing paper:

 Scott D. Berry, Paul Bourke and Jingbo B. Wang, [qwViz: visualisation of quantum walks on graphs](http://www.sciencedirect.com/science/article/pii/S0010465511002128), Computer Physics Communications, vol 182, issue 10, 2011, p2295–2302.